The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Conclusions

 In this paper, we propose a new treatment of the impact of small-scale (UV) matter clustering on cosmic shear observables through lensing counterterms (LCTs) inspired by effective field theory (EFT).
 Since weak lensing measured from different source samples probe the same underlying matter distribution, and the line-of-sight weighting is exactly known given the source redshift distribution, the UV dependence of cosmic shear 2-point functions can be summarized via a set of universal lensing counterterms encoding the scale and time dependence of the small-scale matter power spectrum.
 These LCTs are multiplied by the Taylor coefficients of the lensing kernel of each sample, which can be easily computed in terms of the mean inverse comoving distance of the sample.
 The total contribution to cosmic shear power spectra takes the form of a power series in the angular multipoles $\ell$.
 Testing this expansion in the case where the matter power spectrum and its time evolution are exactly given by their \texttt{halofit} predictions, we show that this power series rapidly converges over a wide range of $\ell$.
 In other words, the contributions of small-scale clustering to weak lensing observables on large angular scales is not arbitrary but rather described by smooth, polynomial shapes with coherent amplitudes across different source samples.

 The LCT expansion allows for a consistent marginalization of the effects of unknown small-scale clustering on weak lensing.
 In the most straightforward case, one can marginalize over them allowing the small scale power spectrum, and therefore also the LCTs, to vary by e.g. $50\%$ or $100\%$ compared to some fiducial power spectrum like the dark-matter only power spectrum.
 When these priors are fixed independently of cosmology, marginalizing over these shapes is equivalent to adding a theoretical component to the covariance matrix.
 We test the LCT scheme on DES-Y3 and LSST-Y10-like mock data vectors and covariances, exploring its applicability for different values of the physical cutoff, order of the expansion and prior choices for the LCTs.
-For our fiducial choice of $\Lambda=1\himpc$, motivated by where our baryon counterterm model breaks down, we find that by going to $N=4$ in our expansion, we are able to achieve $\sim65\%$ ($\sim75\%$) of the precision on $S_8$ that would be possible when including all $k<\Lambda$ for a DES-Y3-like (LSST-Y10-like) analysis.
-Compared to not using LCTs, we improve the precision by $50\%$ for a DES-Y3-like analysis and $500\%$ for an LSST-Y10-like analysis.
-The large gain seen in the LSST-Y10-like analysis is driven by our requirement that contamination from $k>\Lambda$ be below the $1\%$ level in this case, compared to $5\%$ for the DES-Y3-like case.
+For our fiducial choice of $\Lambda=1\himpc$, motivated by where our baryon counterterm model breaks down, we improve the $S_8$ precision over an analysis without lensing counterterms by $25\%$ for a DES-Y3-like analysis and $82\%$ for an LSST-Y10-like analysis.
+The large gain seen in the LSST-Y10-like analysis is somewhat driven by our requirement that contamination from $k>\Lambda$ be below the $1\%$ level in this case, compared to $5\%$ for the DES-Y3-like case.
 Figure~\ref{fig:kmax_sens} explores these trends in detail, including in the case when baryons are included.
-Figure~\ref{fig:lct_prior_sens} demonstrates that these improvements are not due to our choice of priors on the LCTs.
+Figure~\ref{fig:lct_prior_sens} demonstrates that these improvements are largely not due to our choice of priors on the LCTs.
+Figure~\ref{fig:kmax_sens} then shows how these improvements depend on the assumed value for $\Lambda$ and assumptions about baryons, where we generally find that the improvement decreases with increasing $\Lambda$.